leyantong/payment_gateway/README.md

-## Payment Gateway
+# Payment Gateway

-### Project Overview
+## Project Overview

 The Payment Gateway project simulates a payment processing system that allows merchants to process payments and retrieve payment details.
-This solution includes a payment gateway service, a mock bank simulator, and integrated Swagger documentation for API exploration.
+This solution includes a payment gateway service and a mock bank simulator.

-### Project Structure
+## Project Structure

 ```plaintext
 payment_gateway/